'Let's not get there': Local leaders reluctant to renew mask mandates

 But Barrett acknowledged that a new mandate might become necessary as the more contagious delta variant of the coronavirus continues to spread throughout Wisconsin.
 The state has seen a marked increase in new infections and hospitalizations in recent weeks.
 As of Wednesday, the Wisconsin Department of Health Services reported a seven-day average of 478 new infections per day.

-The overwhelming majority of all new COVID-19 infections are among the roughly 50% of Wisconsinites who haven’t yet been vaccinated against the pandemic disease.
+The overwhelming majority of all new COVID-19 infections are among the roughly 50 percent of Wisconsinites who haven't yet been vaccinated against the pandemic disease.
 Though rare and usually not as serious, breakthrough infections are possible among vaccinated people.

-Milwaukee City Council member Marina Dimitrijevic said that while Milwaukee as a whole is about 50% vaccinated, there are some neighborhoods where vaccine uptake is much lower, closer to 20%.
+Milwaukee City Council member Marina Dimitrijevic said that while Milwaukee as a whole is about 50 percent vaccinated, there are some neighborhoods where vaccine uptake is much lower, closer to 20 percent.

 "That is a perfect opportunity for the Delta variant to just ravage our community," Dimitrijevic said.